anir333/Infrastructure2/README.md

 ### Game Start

 1. **Speed Selection**: Use the potentiometer to select game speed.
-Display the selected speed on the LCD and 8-segment display.
+Display the selected speed on the LCD and 8-segment display, click S1 to start the game.
 2. **Play Game**: Generate random tiles on the LCD, check button presses, update the score, play sounds, and update the 8-segment display with time and score.

 ### Game End

 1. **End Conditions**: Game ends when time is up or score is 0 (if enabled by macro).
-2. **Memory Management**: Free allocated memory for game data.
+2. **Memory Management**: Dynamically allocated memory for game data.
-3. **Display Result**: Show final score and time on the LCD and 8-segment display.
+3. **Display Result**: Show final score and result on the LCD and 8-segment display.

-## Macros

-- `ALLOW_END_GAME`: Enable/disable game end conditions.
-- `MAKE_SOUND`: Enable/disable buzzer sound.
-- `EMPTY_DIGIT`: Used to turn off digits on the 8-segment display.
-- `SPEED1 - SPEED5`: Define the speed of the game based on potentiometer input.
-- `MAX_ROW_LENGTH`: Maximum number of characters per row on the LCD.
-- `TILE1`, `TILE2`, `TILE3`, `EMPTY_TILE`: Characters representing tiles on the LCD.
+4. **LEDs dance**: LEDs move forward (dancing) on and off.

 ## Melody